alphaX86/alphaX86/README.md

 - 💬 Ask me about anything related to tech.
 I'll try to sort them of course!
 - 📫 How to reach me: Through Discord or through other platforms below.
 - 😄 Pronouns: He/Him/His
-- :book: Tech Stack: ReactJS, C/C++, SQL, Typescript and Go (in progress XD)
+- :book: Tech Stack: ReactJS, C/C++, SQL, Typescript and Go (in progress xD)
 - ⚡ Fun fact: I don't ever care for those who hate me.
 One day, they'll turn to normal again.

 ## Want to reach me for more?